Sreenivassreee/Simple-Quiz-App-with-Flutter/README.md

-# This is a Simple Quiz App for Domanstate Modals
+# This is a Simple Quiz App.

 ## Getting Started